-When trying to select the right tenant for your property, you will play the role of detective.
-You will have to gather information about the tenant by speaking to their former landlords, their employers and by running a credit check.
-You will then have to analyze all the information you gather and rely on instinct to determine if the tenant will be the right fit for your property.
-Things to look for include someone who is going to pay their rent on time, sign and abide by a long lease (at least a year), be respectful of their neighbours, be clean and not complain often.
+When choosing the right tenant for your rental property, you will play the role of detective.
+You will have to gather information about the tenant by speaking to their former landlords and employers and by running a credit check.
+Once you have this information, you’ll analyse the data you gather and rely on instinct to determine if the applicant will be the right fit.
+Things to look for include someone who will pay their rent on time, sign and abide by a long lease of at least a year, be respectful of their neighbours, and be clean and non-combative.

-You will also play the role of a detective when handling tenant disputes.
-You will need to investigate to find the truth of what the dispute is about.
+The role will also come into play when searching for the root cause of a maintenance problem and handling tenant disputes.
+This will be a time to investigate to find the truth about the conflict.

 A landlord’s next role is that of a negotiator.
-When hiring outside contractors or repairmen, the landlord must negotiate to get the best price, as well as negotiate to get the person to come to the property as quickly as possible.
+When hiring outside contractors or maintenance specialists, the landlord must negotiate to get the best price and get the person to come to the property as quickly as possible.

-If a landlord has more than one unit, they must negotiate when buying materials to get the best price for buying in bulk.
-For example, if a landlord is going to buy four stoves from a store, it is reasonable to ask for some type of discount.
+If a landlord owns more than one unit, they must negotiate when buying materials to get the best price for buying in bulk.
+For example, if a landlord is going to buy four stoves from a store, it is reasonable to ask for a discount.

-A landlord must also negotiate any contract they sign, whether it be the terms of a lease with a tenant, a mortgage with a bank or a contract with an electrician to hardwire smoke detectors.
+A landlord must also negotiate every contract: the lease with a tenant, a mortgage with a bank or a contract with an electrician.

 The Role of Debt Collector

-A landlord will play the role of a debt collector when they collect rent from their tenants each month.
+A landlord will be a debt collector when they collect rent from their tenants monthly.
 This role will intensify if a tenant is late on their rent or does not pay at all.
 The landlord must then enforce late fees or file to evict the tenant.

 Landlord as Repairman

-Even if a landlord does not have extensive construction knowledge, they will be called on for maintenance requests.
-A landlord will be called to fix broken doorknobs, blown-out light bulbs, malfunctioning smoke detectors or to turn on the pilot light of a boiler.
+Even if a landlord does not have extensive construction knowledge, they will be called on for maintenance requests in a timely manner.
+They’ll be expected to fix broken doorknobs, blown-out light bulbs, malfunctioning smoke detectors, or to turn on the boiler pilot light.

-As a landlord, it is a good idea to educate yourself on some maintenance basics.
-This will help save you from spending a lot of money to hire plumbers or other repairmen for a job that you may be able to easily fix yourself, such as a leaky faucet or toilet that will not stop running.
+Educating yourself on some maintenance basics is a good idea.
+This will help avoid spending a lot of money to hire plumbers or other repairers for a job that you may be able to easily fix yourself, such as a leaky faucet or toilet that will not stop running.

 Landlord as Therapist/Counselor

 Your tenants will often confide in you about very personal issues.
-They may call you in hysterics saying they can’t pay their rent because their roommate moved out or they broke up with their girlfriend.
-They may call you at 2 in the morning in a state of panic because they have a leak in their bathroom.
+They may call you hysterically, saying they can’t pay their rent because their roommate moved out or they broke up with their girlfriend.
+They may contact you at 2 am in a state of panic because they leak their bathroom.
 In these situations, you might play the role of therapist or counsellor as you try to calm the tenant down and work out a solution that benefits you both.

 The Role of Supervisor/Watchdog

 As a landlord, you may be the supervisor of your units and your tenants.
-You will need to provide a clean, quiet, safe, and fully functioning environment for all to enjoy.
-You will need to perform preventative maintenance to keep your property in top condition and to keep your tenants happy.
+You must provide a clean, quiet, safe, and fully functioning environment for all to enjoy.
+You will need to perform preventative maintenance to keep your property in good condition and your tenants happy.

 Bond management is also a critical obligation for any landlord.
-While landlords have the right to charge tenants a bond to cover both property damage, as well as unpaid rent, the deposit does not ever actually belong to the landlord.
-Rules and laws governing bond amounts and how they must be maintained.
-These rules vary from state to state.
+While landlords have the right to charge tenants a bond to cover both property damage as well as unpaid rent, the deposit does not ever actually belong to the landlord.
+Rules and laws governing bond amounts and how they must be maintained vary from state to state.
 Landlords who breach these laws could face legal consequences.

-The best way to know if your landlord is up to scratch is if you get information from their past tenants.
-Tenant reviews will provide you with a different point of view to the property than the one advertised by the landlord or leasing agency.
+A way to know if your landlord is legitimate is if you seek information from past tenants.
+Tenant reviews provide prospective tenants with a different point of view on the property than the one advertised by the landlord or rental agency.